radareorg/radare.org/gsoc/2016/ideas.md

 Learn and understanding the ELF/MACH0 internals as well as which information is important to be able to reproduce a specific state of execution to understand, for example: why a crash has happened.

 ### Benefits for the project
-Missed support for loading coredump was the only major difference between radare2 and gdb, so after implementing it and improving DWARF support will help broader usages of radare2 as a source-level debugger
+Missed support for loading coredump was the only major difference between radare2 and gdb, so after implementing it and improving DWARF support will help broader usages of radare2 as a source-level debugger.

 ### Assess requirements for midterm/final evaluation
 At the midterm evaluation student should provide working support fo loading coredump from file.